 We have put in substantial effort and time to compile this ultimate Era of Althea tier list of all the in-game Snaps, Traits and Races.
 Each of the elements made part of our list was thoroughly studied in order to produce the most credible hierarchy between tiers S to C.

 Our main intent has always been putting forth the best information possible so you can enjoy the most worthy picks and, ultimately, a great headstart in your favorite video games.
 The Era of Althea tier list was no different and is made to follow the same aim of eXputer.

-Players don’t always have to stick with the general rankings as the rule of thumb; instead, personal preferences should also be prioritized.
+Players don’t always have to stick with the general rankings as the rule of thumb; personal preferences should be prioritized.
 For instance, if you end up liking a Snap ranked in the lowest tier, don’t hesitate to choose it.

 You never know when an option sways to the top if bundled with the right playstyle and kit!
 We hope the tier list above will help you hold firm ground in the tough trials of both the PvE and PvP meta of the Era of Althea.

 Thanks!
 Do share your feedback with us. ⚡

 How could we improve this post?
 Please Help us. ✍